 Yes, it may, in theory.
 But like I said before, it is not really the case to worry, because you couldn’t normally drink so much water that would cause water intoxication.
 Your body would show you clear signs and would make you stop.

 However, be careful how much water you consume after a high effort and make sure that you don’t drink a higher quantity than you feel your body needs.
 Provided that you respect this, you’ll not ever have to ask yourself if drinking a lot of water can kill you.
-Go to medical marijuana doctors in florida for more info.
+Go to Wildlife Removal Clermont FL for more info.